aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-document-manipulation/create-onenote-document-simple-rich-text/_index.md

 title: Create OneNote Document with Simple Rich Text in Java
 linktitle: Create OneNote Document with Simple Rich Text in Java
 second_title: Aspose.Note Java API
-description: Learn how to create OneNote documents with simple rich text using Aspose.Note for Java.
-Seamlessly integrate this functionality into your Java applications for efficient document management.
+description: Learn how to create OneNote documents with rich text using Aspose.Note Java.
+Integrate this functionality into your Java apps for efficient document management.
 type: docs
 weight: 12
 url: /java/onenote-document-manipulation/create-onenote-document-simple-rich-text/